 The DCF methodology determines the business value as the present value of expected future net cash flows discounted at a rate reflecting the time value of money and the risks attributable to these cash flows.
 Within the different approaches applied for valuing a business, it ‘comes with the best theoretical credentials’ and ‘remains a favourite of practitioners and academics because it relies solely on the flow of cash in and out of the company, rather than on accounting-based earnings’.
 It is, therefore, less prone to manipulation through the use of accounting policies and avoids divergent results from the use of different accounting principles (e.g., International Financial Reporting Standards (IFRS), US-Generally Accepted Accounting Principles (US-GAAP)).

 The DCF method distinguishes two general approaches, depending on whether the value is determined for only the equity investment in the business (known as ‘equity valuation approach’) or the entire business (known as ‘enterprise valuation approach’).
-Both approaches are broadly accepted but vary with regards to the relevant cash flows and discount rates.
+Both approaches are broadly accepted but vary with regard to the relevant cash flows and discount rates.

 The equity valuation approach